Are you called to be a pioneer?

 Becoming an Ordained Pioneer Minister (OPM)

 The process for becoming a Pioneer Ordinand in the Church of England is exactly the same as for the standard ordination track (see Apply), except that in addition to your Stage 1 and 2 Assessments, you are also required to attend a separate Pioneer Assessment Panel which will help to discern your pioneering potential.

-At Ridley we work carefully with these ordinands, helping them to deepen their sense of call to grow churches, communities and other ventures with those who are not yet disciples and to equip them spiritually and practically for this crucial task
+At Ridley we work carefully with these ordinands, helping them to deepen their sense of call to grow or plant churches, or establish new communities or other ventures with those who are not yet disciples.
+Our Pioneer Track and equips them spiritually and practically for this crucial task.

 - Non-designated ordained pioneering ministers